benedictflorance/holi-search-engine/README.md

 ## Crawler:
 Flame submit(run this command on a local machine): ``java -cp bin cis5550.flame.FlameSubmit 44.198.182.73:9000 crawler.jar cis5550.jobs.Crawler https://en.wikipedia.org/``<br>

+### Restart crawler:
+To restart the crawler after pausing, find in the kvs worker directory a lengthy-named table that contains column key and url.
+That's the queue we should continue with.
+You may safety delete the other lengthy-named table, which should be empty.
+Start the crawler with the usual setting, but in the arguments provided to the crawler, put in "-t table-name" (Don't put ".table" after the name).
+The crawler should pick up the queue.
+The initial crawls may show "Already attempted," and this is normal because we start from the beginning of the queue, which may contain urls we have tried.

 ## Indexer, PageRank, TermFrequency and Idf:
 - To compile use
 `javac cis5550/jobs/Indexer.java && jar -cf xxx.jar cis5550/jobs/xxx.class`